ruivergani/lp-ntfboost/README.md

 ## Functionalities

-- Add a new Pomodoro task to the list.
+- Responsive Design
+- Use of NextJS
+- Use of Shadcn/UI
-- Check the history of tasks done.
+- Use of Tailwind CSS
-- Start timer or Pause Timer.

 ___